Jane Francis Clinton Stewart1

 F, #105931, b.
 27 May 1817, d.
 24 March 1897

 Jane Francis Clinton Stewart was born on 27 May 1817.1 She was the daughter of Hon.
-Edward Richard Stewart and Katherine Charteris.1 She married George Spencer-Churchill, 6th Duke of Marlborough, son of George Spencer-Churchill, 5th Duke of Marlborough and Lady Susan Stewart, on 18 October 1851 at Blenheim Palace, Woodstock, Oxfordshire, England.1,2 She died on 24 March 1897 at age 79 at 28 Grosvenor Street, Mayfair, London, England.1 She was buried at Brompton Cemetery, Brompton, Middlesex, England.1
+Edward Richard Stewart and Lady Katherine Charteris.1 She married George Spencer-Churchill, 6th Duke of Marlborough, son of George Spencer-Churchill, 5th Duke of Marlborough and Lady Susan Stewart, on 18 October 1851 at Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1,2 She died on 24 March 1897 at age 79 at 28 Grosvenor Street, Mayfair, London, EnglandG.1 She was buried at Brompton Cemetery, Brompton, London, EnglandG.1

 Child of Jane Francis Clinton Stewart and George Spencer-Churchill, 6th Duke of Marlborough